• Home

 PID Control

 PID control is a controller system that uses a control loop feedback mechanism to stabilize process variables.
 The problem we want to solve is simple - we are measuring the tilt of our bot (process variable) and we want to ensure that the bot remains upright (setpoint) as it moves.
-With relation to a PID controller, we feed our error value (PV - DV
+With relation to a PID controller, we feed our error value (PV - DV) into the controller with a proportional, integral and differentiator gain, and applies the correction to the bot.

-e(t) = error value
+\(e(t) \) = error value

-Ki = integral gain
+\(K_i \) = integral gain

-d(e) = change in error value
+\(d(e) \) = change in error value

-d(t) = change in time
+\(d(t) \) = change in time

 The robot is programmed with proportional feedback control to maintain its balance in conjunction with user input.
 The robot keeps track of its current orientation using the accelerometer readings - these readings are fed back in a negative feedback loop to help the robot correct its position back to baseline, which is either the starting position, the “forward” position, or the “backward” position, which can be changed using a bluetooth GUI.

 We also considered integral and derivative control, both of which worsened the stability instead of improving it—so we removed both.
-Finally, the optimized value of Kprop
+Finally, the optimized value of Kprop was found to be 90.

 Arduino PID Control